electricbookworks/electric-book/_docs/editing/figures.md

 * a title (can be used to title descriptive text)
 * a description (hidden by default and used at `alt` text on the image; can be displayed and used with custom CSS)
 * a source (appears below the figure)
+* the height of the image in lines
 * a [class](classes.html) (for styling the layout of a given figure).

 The template uses that information differently depending on the output format.
 For instance, on the web and in the epub, the description is the text that screen-readers will read aloud to visually impaired users who can't see an image; and we don't need to display it in print.